+• Run Options

-- Run Options - Normal: This runs the simulation without saving it to disk. - Save: This runs the simulation and saves it to disk. - Retrieve: This loads a previously saved simulation and plots and prints it as if it were a new run. - State Variables: These options determine what happens to the time domain state variables (DC voltages, currents, and digital states) prior to the optional operating point. - Zero: This sets the state variable initial values (node voltages, inductor currents, digital states) to zero or X. - Read: This reads a previously saved set of state variables and uses them as the initial values for the run. - Leave: This leaves the current values of state variables alone.
+- Normal: This runs the simulation without saving it to disk. - Save: This runs the simulation and saves it to disk. - Retrieve: This loads a previously saved simulation and plots and prints it as if it were a new run. - State Variables: These options determine what happens to the time domain state variables (DC voltages, currents, and digital states) prior to the optional operating point. - Zero: This sets the state variable initial values (node voltages, inductor currents, digital states) to zero or X.

+- Read: This reads a previously saved set of state variables and uses them as the initial values for the run. - Leave: This leaves the current values of state variables alone.
 They retain their last values.
 If this is the first run, they are zero.
-If you have just run an analysis without returning to the Schematic editor, they are the values from that run.

-- Operating Point: This calculates a DC operating point, changing the time-domain state variables as a result.
+If you have just run an analysis without returning to the Schematic editor, they are the values from that run. - Operating Point: This calculates a DC operating point, changing the time domain state variables as a result.
 If an operating point is not done, the time domain variables are those resulting from the initialization step (zero, leave, or read).
 The linearization is done using the state variables after this optional operating point.
-In a nonlinear circuit where no operating point is done, the validity of the small-signal analysis depends upon the accuracy of the state variables read from disk, edited manually, or enforced by device initial values or JC statements. - Auto Scale Ranges: This sets all ranges to Auto every time a simulation is run.
-If disabled, the existing values from the range fields are used to produce the plots.
+In a nonlinear circuit where no operating point is done, the validity of the small-signal analysis depends upon the accuracy of the state variables read from disk, edited manually, or enforced by device initial values or IC statements - Auto Scale Ranges: This sets all ranges to Auto for each run.
+If disabled, the existing values from the range fields are used to produce the plots. - Accumulate Plots: This accumulates waveforms or curves that result from editing the circuit.
+The Clear Accumulated Plots command clears accumulated plots.